 These objects are still needed, as they indicate that a Software Item is managed by 3DSCM rather than by an external connector.
 Also, the connection to the SCMRepository object still holds the addressing information that identifies the specific repository and version that the Software Item is associated with.

-But there are some differences.

 The SCMRepository objects will still be created by the Project Administrator.
 These objects still need to be visible to the end users, and so need to be created by administrators so that they have appropriate access.

-But there are differences with the SCMRepository objects used with 3DSCM:
+However, there are some differences with the SCMRepository objects used with 3DSCM (see the picture above for the current Create form):

 The “Repository Type”, which previously had choices of “Git” or “DesignSync” will now have an additional type that shows in the WebApp as “3DSCM” (though the actual attribute range value is “3DSCM_Git”).
 Initially, there will only be the one additional type, for the Git repositories stored in 3DSCM, but in the future there may be more to differentiate between underlying SCM systems (e.g. one for Git and another for a future DesignSync-based solution.)
 [All the Repository Type strings are subject to change, and this will be outlined in the relevant PES.]